Teach Google Home how to pronounce your name

 - Tap Play to test out the pronunciation.

-Now, anytime the Home addresses you by name, it will use what you entered as your nickname.
+Now, anytime Google Assistant addresses you by name, either through Google Home or Assistant on Pixel phones, it will use what you entered as your nickname.

 Spell out the phonetic pronunciation